nanopb/nanopb/docs/migration.md

 **Required actions:** Most nanopb users probably never used that macro.
 If so, you certainly use the `#` preprocessor to convert it as string.
-You, now, only have to call it directly, like this for exemple:
+You, now, only have to call it directly, like this for example:
 `strcpy(myvar, NANOPB_VERSION);`

 Nanopb-0.4.4 (2020-11-25)